archatelain/code-for-eco-532/poly.md

 > * This is also a comment, but for one-liners.
 > ```
 >
 > - In some cases, adding options to your commands may lead to very long lines.
-Use "///" to continue a command on the next line.
+Use `///` to continue a command on the next line.
 For graphs, I personally use one for every new specified option (so I can easily know what I added to each graph).
 >
 > - Stata's default background color for graphs is AWFUL.
-Make sure to add "graphregion(fcolor(white))" to remedy this.
+Make sure to add `graphregion(fcolor(white))` to remedy this.

 > **Exercise**
 >